 Another reason for maintenance is a misbehaving robot.
-Several infringements in this rulebook demand that the robot be taken out, e.g. leaving the field (cf. Section 3.1.1).
+Several infringements in this rulebook demand that the robot be taken out, e.g., leaving the field (cf. Section 3.1.1).

 Because the new generation of Robotinos is relatively heavy and bulky, up to two team members are allowed to remove a robot from the field.
 Or the robots may be driven out manually by remote control using a joystick, gamepad or similar.
 Human commands must be mapped directly to motion commands, no autonomous driving is allowed.
 In both cases (driving out and taking out) the robot must leave the field through the closest opening in the wall unless this would interfere with the game.
 In that case, the next closest exit may be chosen (referee decides).
-There will be a corridor (about 1 m) around the field where the robot can drive or be carried to the insertion area for re-participation.
+The robot need to be carried to the insertion area for re-participation.